 - Car accident.
 The driver may be hospitalized.
 Or otherwise too injured or incapacitated to drive.3

 - 72-hour ordinance.
-Some local laws require vehicles to be towed that are left parked for at least 72 consecutive hours.7
+Some local laws require automobiles to be towed that are left parked for at least 72 consecutive hours.7

 - Unlicensed car dealers.
 Cars being offered for sale by an unlicensed dealer get towed.8